aviatesk/juliacon2021-workshop-pkgdev/README.md

 julia> Pkg.instantiate()
 ```

-Then you can run the workshop notebooks with:
+Now you can run the workshop notebooks with:
 ```julia
 julia> using IJulia